17 Cool Tourist Attractions to Check Out in San Antonio On Your Texas Road Trip

 La Villita Historic Village

-Local artisans have their goods on display in the many boutiques around La Villita Historic Village.
-From stain-glass to paintings, quilts, hand-made soaps, and much more, these shop owners are proud to showcase their masterpieces.
+On our visit to La Villita Historic Village, we could see local artisans’ goods on display in its many boutiques and art galleries.
+From stained glass to paintings, quilts, hand-made soaps, and much more, the shop owners are proud to showcase their masterpieces.
+(And we could hardly blame them; there’s some amazing stuff here!)

-Stop for lunch at Guadalajara Grill for a delicious Mexican lunch.
-Or, grab an afternoon coffee pick-me-up at La Villita Café.
+Strolling around the village, we found some great places to eat, too.
+Stop for lunch at Guadalajara Grill (301 S Alamo St) for a delicious Mexican lunch.
+Or, grab an afternoon coffee pick-me-up at La Villita Café (418 Villita St).

 McNay Art Museum